Federal Direct Subsidized and Unsubsidized Loans

 Your Federal Direct Loan award may be Subsidized, Unsubsidized or the combination of the two.

-- Effective July 1, 2012, the subsidized loan is only available to undergraduate students.
+- The subsidized loan is only available to undergraduate students.

 - The Subsidized Loan is awarded for the academic year and is based on your financial need, dependency status and academic grade level.